RyanT5/prosper-website/content/training.md

     </div>
     <div class="accordion-item-body">
       <div class="accordion-item-body-content">
-        There are four teams and each team consists of five analysts supervised by a member from the Management Team, the ‘Team Head’.
+        Each team consists of five to six analysts supervised by a member from the Management Team, the ‘Team Head’.
       </div>
     </div>
   </div>